vkrepo/MATLAB-NS3/README.md

 ## Running the example scenarios
 All examples are placed under ‘scenarios’ folder.
 Following steps are applicable to run any of the examples in this folder.
-1. Go to any example folder, such as – MATLAB-NS3/scenarios/truckPlatooning/
+1. Go to any example folder, such as: MATLAB-NS3/scenarios/truckPlatooning/
 2. Run ‘scenario.m’ script of any example.
 It might take around 2-3 minutes to complete.
 During this time the terminal will remain busy.

     **Note:** *Running the simulation scenario will clear all the variables, close all the figures and unload all the functions in the current workspace.*